yulinliu/i18n/README.md

 # i18n
-i18n for javascript, easy use
+i18n for javascript, easy to use

 # How to use